paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Replace the call stack with a dict simulating a stack.
-For example it starts off with `(dict len 0)` and all the other items will be numbers pointing to objects.

 - Add a `return` function.

 - Add a `pair` function.